Updated: Nov 27, 2020

 With the ongoing pandemic, it has become more important than evert create a safe working environment where we can make the most of our workspaces and workday.
 A worthwhile approach is to explore how colour used in the office has a significant correlation to how we feel while sitting at our desks, and how productive we are.

 Psychological influence of colours in the workplace

-In the workplace, the use of specific colours can have a positive impact on happiness, productivity, and general mental wellbeing.
-Deciding what colour palette and tones to incorporate into the office design requires careful planning in order to keep employees inspired and motivated, whilst maintaining a sense of calm and composure in spite of stressful deadlines.
+In the workplace, the use of specific colours can have a positive impact on happiness, productivity and general mental wellbeing.
+Deciding what colour palette and tones to incorporate into office design requires careful planning in order to keep employees inspired and motivated, whilst maintaining a sense of calm and composure in spite of stressful deadline.